hediyeh-savari/hediyeh-savari.github.io/_pages/cv.md

 ======
 * M.S. in Microelectromechanical Systems (MEMS), University of Tehran, 2018-2022
   GPA: **4/4 (18.19/20)**
-* B.S. in Tehran, Iran University of Science and Technology, 2013-2018
+* B.S. in Electrical and Electronics Engineering, Iran University of Science and Technology, 2013-2018
   GPA: **3/4 (15.02/20)**
-* High School Diploma, Mathematics, National Organization for Development of Exceptional Talents, 2009 - 2013
+* High School Diploma in Mathematics, National Organization for Development of Exceptional Talents, 2009 - 2013
   GPA: **4/4 (19.66/20)**

 Research & Work experience